Particular/NServiceBus/guidelines/design-guidelines.md

 4. It confuses users as to when the delegate actually gets executed.
 Variable scoping, can I call a DB? etc
 5. Most of the current API's (Transport, Persistence, etc) are not delegate based

+Common objections is that some config should not be hardcoded and that can be solved by providing additional packages outside NServiceBus to allow users to hook in configuration sections to support previous scenarios if necessary.
+Another approach is to provide samples showing how to load configuration by using `AppSettings`, `ConfigurationManager`, etc.

 ### Use delegates where execution is delayed

 If users need to provide customizations that will be invoked when the endpoint is running, prefer the use of a delegate.